Gusevich/intaker-test-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0.

+## Install dependencies

+Run `npm install` in order to install dependencies needed.

+## Access token

+Visit https://openweathermap.org/api and register new account if you don't have one.
+Click `My API Keys`, copy your access token and paste it in `environment.ts`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.